 74. Vergés, A, C Doropoulos, R Czarnik, K McMahon, N Llonch & AGB Poore. in press.
 Latitudinal variation in seagrass herbivory: global patterns and explanatory mechanisms.
 Global Ecology and Biogeography.

 73. Ledet, J, M Byrne and AGB Poore. in press.
 Temperature effects on a marine herbivore depend strongly on diet across multiple generations.
 Oecologia

-72. Evans, SM, KJ Griffin, AGB Poore and A Vergés. in press.
+72. Evans, SM, KJ Griffin, AGB Poore and A Vergés.
+2018.
 Seagrass on the brink: decline of threatened seagrass Posidonia australis continues following protection.
-PLoS ONE.
+PLoS ONE 13(4): e0190370.

 71. Evans, SM, EA Sinclair, AGB Poore, KF Bain and A Vergés. in press.
 Assessing the effect of genetic diversity on the early establishment of the threatened seagrass Posidonia australis using a reciprocal-transplant experiment.
 Restoration Ecology

 70. Sotka, EE, V Jormalainen and AGB Poore. in press.
 The evolution of marine herbivores in response to algal secondary metabolites.
-In Puglisi, Becerro and Paul (eds.)
+In Puglisi, MP and MA Becerro (eds.)
 Marine chemical ecology: the ecological impacts of marine natural products.
 CRC Press.

 69. Gribben, PE, DL Kimbro, A Vergés, TC Gouhier, S Burrell, RG Garthwin, M Lastra Cagigas, Y Tordoff and AGB Poore.
 2017.
 Positive and negative interactions control a facilitation cascade.
 Ecosphere 8: e02065.